-The internet connects us with friends, helps us learn and opens up a whole world of round-the-clock entertainment.
-Broadband’s what powers the lot - so it fuels our homes just like gas or electricity.
+The internet connects us with family and friends, helps us learn and opens up a whole world of entertainment.
+And your broadband deal powers the lot - it fuels your home just like gas and electricity.

 Choosing the right package